saptarshi543/ISC-computer-projects/README.md

 also compute the day no. of the year for the DOB, else display "Invalid Date".

 Q18.
 Design a class to take input from 5 students about their name, stream, roll no. and store that in a file "Data.txt"

+Q19.
+Series Program

+Q20.

+Q21.
+Checking validity of a 10digit ISBN no.